peak8/rhubarb-pi/DOCKER-REFERENCE.md

 ToDo: add flexibility in both the app and the way port numbers are mapped to the docker container so that the port number is not hard coded.
 Will likely require the procedure below:

-## A Procedure to have the Blueberry Pi map a port to a conatiner
+## A Procedure to have the Rhubarb Pi map a port to a conatiner

 The following procedure is a safe way to give access to ttyUSBx devices from within the Docker container without granting --priveleged access, which creates a security vulnerability.